 Strong sense of community spirit

 In an increasingly digital landscape, there’s great value to be found in having real-world connections.
-These connections are the glue that binds our societies and also helps us develop the interpersonal skills to cross international borders and achieve great things.
+These connections are the glue that binds our societies.
+They help us develop the interpersonal skills to cross international borders and achieve great things.
 Regional unis offer fantastic opportunities to be part of communities that include sporting, interest and social clubs and societies.
 At Charles Sturt University (CSU), you’ll have opportunities to meet students from diverse backgrounds and can connect with staff and students on campus and online.
 One of the comments we hear most about our uni is that it’s like a family who stands by you through thick and thin.
-That’s how it’s done in regional Australia – we know that working together and having each other’s back is crucial to individual and collective success.
+We know that working together and having each other’s back is crucial to individual and collective success.

 Lower cost of living

 When you’re studying, you don’t want to be stressed out all the time about finances.
-Bills, rent, transport, you name it – you’re likely to find a cheaper cost of living at regional universities when compared with metropolitan locations.
+Bills, rent, transport, you name it – you’re likely to find a cheaper cost of living in regional Australia.
 If you choose to live on campus you’ll benefit from affordable accommodation options that include all your utilities.
 You can even take the guesswork out of grocery prices (and the hard work out of meal prep) with affordable meal plans.

-When you study in the country you’re much more than a number – you’re someone your lecturers and support staff know by name.
+When you study in regional Australia you’re much more than a number – you’re someone your lecturers and support staff know by name.
 And because we know our regional areas, we send our specialised CSU Outreach team on the road to visit our online students who live in rural and remote locations.
 At CSU, we offer personalised support to help you work through any challenges that may spring up along the way, wherever you’re studying.
 Whether online, over Skype, via phone or in person, we have experts who are available to answer any questions and offer guidance.